Registration closed — Follow us on LinkedIn for next event updates →

 You'll leave knowing how to break down a work problem, decide if AI can solve it, and build a working version - without waiting for your engineering team or IT department.
 Things like a tool that preps you for every meeting by pulling in context on who you're talking to, a weekly competitor digest that scans news and tells you what's worth paying attention to, or an agent that drafts your team's status update from Slack and email.
 You'll also leave with a backlog of AI project ideas specific to your role so you know exactly what to build next.

-On Day 2, you'll build an AI agent that connects to your personal email, calendar, or news sources.
+You'll build an AI agent that connects to your personal email, calendar, or news sources.
 Things like an agent that scans your kids' school emails and pulls out the dates and action items you actually need, or one that builds your grocery list from a meal plan and places the order.
 These are things you'll use the following week.
 And once you've built one, you start seeing opportunities everywhere - the skill compounds fast.

 Most attendees do.
 We put together a justification letter you can share with your manager that outlines what you'll learn and how it applies to your role.